syncfusion-content/javascript-docs/js/RadialMenu/Appearance-and-Styling.md

 {% endhighlight %}

-Initialize the **Radial Menu** control with cssClass in script as follows.
+Initialize the **Radial Menu** control with cssClass in the script as follows.